 The following list of financial disclosure forms may be required for candidates running for office.
 Please refer to the instructions for filing, which is included with the form for requirements and filing locations.
-For more information about campaign finance regulations, call the FPPC at (866) 275-3772 or the Secretary of State's Political Reform Division at (916) 653-6224.
+For more information about campaign finance regulations, call FPPC at (866) 275-3772 or the Secretary of State's Political Reform Division at (916) 653-6224.

-- Form 410 Statement of Organization: Candidates that plan to spend or receive campaign contributions of \$1,000 or more must file this form. - Form 460 Recipient Committee Campaign Statement: Candidates who file a Form 410 are required to file Form 460. - Form 470 Officeholder and Candidate Campaign Statement-Short Form: Candidates that do not plan to spend or receive campaign contributions of \$1,000 or more must file this form. - Form 470 Supplement: If a candidate subsequently spends or receives campaign contributions of \$1,000 or more, after filing an initial Form 470, a Form 470 Supplement must be filed.
-This form must be filed within forty-eight hours of reaching the \$1,000 limit. - Form 501 Candidate Intention Statement: Candidates must file this form prior to accepting any campaign contributions or making any campaign expenditures. - a.
-State Senate and State Assembly candidates are required to accept the voluntary campaign expenditure limits in order to have a candidate statement printed in the San Bernardino County Voter Information Guide.
+- Form 410 Statement of Organization: Candidates that plan to spend or receive campaign contributions of \$1,000 or more must file this form. - Form 460 Recipient Committee Campaign Statement: Candidates who file a Form 410 are required to file Form 460. - Form 470 Officeholder and Candidate Campaign Statement-Short Form: Candidates that do not plan to spend or receive campaign contributions of \$1,000 or more must file this form. - Form 470 Supplement: If a candidate subsequently spends or receives campaign contributions of \$1,000 or more, after filing an initial Form 470, a Supplement Form 470 must be filed.
+This form must be filed within forty-eight hours of reaching the \$1,000 limit. - Form 501 Candidate Statement of Intention and Campaign Contributions: Candidates must file this form prior to accepting any campaign contributions or making any campaign expenditures.

-V. CAMPAIGN LAWS AND REGULATIONS
+IV.
+CAMPAIGN LAWS AND REGULATIONS

-There are several laws and regulations relating to the conduct of candidates and campaign organizations.
-In the sections below, the San Bernardino County Elections Office has cited some useful codes for candidates to reference.
+There are several laws and regulations relating to the conduct of candidates and campaigns organizations.
+The codes below may be of interest to candidates and campaign managers.
+Therefore, the San Bernardino County Elections Office has cited some useful codes for candidates to reference.
 The following information is intended to be used as reference only.
-Refer to the appropriate statues, including Election Code and Government Code for more information.
+Refer to the appropriate statues, including Election and Government Codes for more information.